 Why Have an Estate Sale?

 Estate sales aren’t just for family members who have passed away.
 Elderly individuals may decide to have an estate sale while they’re still alive to help pay their medical bills, especially if their social security payments aren’t sufficient to cover the costs of their care.
-Or, if an elderly relative is about to enter a residential care facility, it might be a good time hold an estate sale to raise money for their care.
+Or, if an elderly relative is about to enter a residential care facility, it might be a good time to hold an estate sale to raise money for their care and end-of-life planning.
 The average life expectancy is rising, and residential care facilities are expensive.
 After a loved one dies, estate sales can be held once the loved one’s last wishes have been executed as expressed in their last will and testament.
 Often, the house must be sold before its value can be split up among the inheritors.
 Even if a single individual inherits the property, he or she may not want all of the items that were left behind.
 Estate sales can be useful for disposing of unneeded items and making a profit at the same time.

 How Should an Estate Sale Be Handled?